-Is This Program Right For Me?A career in senior fitness may be a great fit if you:
+Is This Program Right For Me?A senior fitness certification may be a great fit if you:

 - Are interested in working with older clients and seniors, either in group or one-on-one settings, encouraging them to prioritize physical activity and healthy habits that will enhance their quality of life

 - Are looking to change careers and align yourself on a professional path that is deeply satisfying and financially rewarding

 - Already work as a fitness or healthcare professional and want to expand your services or hyper-target your audience